Communist Party of India (Marxist–Leninist) Liberation: Bihar Legislative Assembly Election

+In this election, contesting under the Mahagathbandhan, the party won just 2 seats and was the ninth largest party in Bihar Legislative Assembly.
+Its vote percentage reduced to 2.84%.

 Jharkhand

-Since the separation of Jharkhand from Bihar important places like Ranchi, Dhanbad, Giridih, Koderma, Jamtada and others have been field of work of the party.
+Since the separation of Jharkhand from Bihar important places like Ranchi, Dhanbad, Giridih, Koderma, Jamtara and others have been field of work of the party.
 In Jharkhand the party is the representative of regional adivasis who have conflicts with corporates and government against improper land seizure without proper rehabilitation.
 The party also has conflicts with the local coal mafias.